dper/kanjiscripts/README.md

 Kana
 ====

-To generate phonetic (kana) readings of sentences written in standard Japanese (using kanji), we use a program called **Mecab** (<https://code.google.com/p/mecab/>).
+To generate phonetic (kana) readings of sentences written in standard Japanese (using kanji), we use a program called [Mecab](https://code.google.com/p/mecab/).
 The website there is not particularly enlightening.
 Regardless, Mecab is a morphological analyzer, which means it looks at a series of symbols and tries to parse them into words that form a sentence.
 There are several steps to the installation.
 I'm running Debian Sid, and if you're running a similar flavor of Linux, you can follow my directions fairly closely.
 If you aren't, this could be tedious.
 Sorry!

 *Warning: If you miss any steps or do them a little incorrectly, the error messages you see later might not have any relevant information.
 Go through this process slowly.*